saisandeep-dev/SQL-Datawarehouse-Project/README.md

 ├── gold/
 └── README.md

-✅ Summary
+Summary

-This project demonstrates a complete **Data Warehouse ETL process**, starting from raw data ingestion to analytical insights.
+This project demonstrates a complete ETL and Data Warehousing workflow — from raw data ingestion to analytical insights.
-It showcases skills in:
+It highlights practical experience in:

-* SQL Data Modeling
+SQL-based Data Modeling and Transformation

-* ETL and Data Cleaning
+ETL Process Design

-* EDA & ADA
+Exploratory and Advanced Data Analysis

-* Building a structured multi-layer architecture
+Multi-layer Data Architecture Development